paulcarroll/tabs/_pages/the-beatles/come-together.md

 [Chorus]
      Bm.
 A.    A7b5
-Come together, right now,
+Come together, right now
      Bm.
 A.    A7b5
-Come together, right now,
+Come together, right now
      Bm.
 A.    A7b5.
 A
 Come together, right now,  over me